 Use this student loan online calculator to help you determine what your monthly payments might be.

 How do I know which repayment plan is best for me?

-The Federal Government offers six different plans for loan repayment: standard, extended, graduated, income contingent, income based and income sensitive.
+The Federal Government offers six different plans for loan repayment: standard, extended, graduated, income contingent, income based, income sensitive, and pay as your earn.
 To find out which plan will work best for you, click here.

 Take a breath and relax -- you do have some time to adjust to the real world.

 After borrowers graduate, leave school, or drop below half-time enrollment, loans that were made for that period of study have several months before payments are due.
 This period is called the "grace period."
 Grace periods extend between 6 and 12 months after borrowers leave school.